Adult Safety Information

 Possible Side Effects?

 Ask your healthcare provider about which side effects are most likely to occur, what symptoms you should watch for, how long the side effects might last, and how serious they might be.
+Use the SPRYCEL Connect Side Effect Management Tool to learn about and track side effects.
 If you experience any side effects, even if they appear minor to you, report them to your healthcare provider.

 Here are some examples of the kinds of things your doctor may suggest if appropriate for you*: